goyalarchit/bubble/_experiments/HeapSortTest.md

 # Objective
-Apply Heap Sort Algorithm on the given Max Heap to sort the underlying array using the provided controls.
+Apply Heap Sort Algorithm on the given Max Heap to sort the underlying array represented by the Complete Binary Tree using the provided controls.
+Please note that:
+1. You should not apply any optimizations over the original algorithm i.e simulate the heap sort algorithm to completion.
+2. Sorting of the array is the secondary objective.
+The primary objective is correct application of heap sort algorithm.
 # Variables Description

 | Variable | Data Type | Valid values | Initialization      |